shrutisaxena0617/text_search_api_enron_scandal/README.md

 ## Description

-In this project I have built a text search api from scratch using python, REST, and natural language processing tools on the publicly available enron dataset<href link='https://www.cs.cmu.edu/~./enron/'></href>.
+In this project I have built a text search api from scratch using python, REST, and natural language processing tools on the publicly available enron dataset<a href ="https://www.cs.cmu.edu/~./enron/"></a>.
 I have used nltk (natural language toolkit) library to clean, tokenize, and lemmatize the email text of enron dataset.

 ## Getting Started